VW says fuel usage understated on some models; Porsche warns

 ($1 = 0.9132 euro)

-Additional reporting by Gernot Heller in Berlin and Barbara Lewis in Brussels; Writing by Mark Potter and Christian Plumb; Editing by Cynthia Osterman and James Dalgleish
+Additional reporting by Gernot Heller in Berlin, Barbara Lewis in Brussels and Bruce Wallace in Los Angeles; Writing by Mark Potter and Christian Plumb; Editing by Cynthia Osterman and James Dalgleish